Farida Karoney: Background and education

-Farida Karoney attended the Kenyatta University, from 1989 until 1992, graduating with a Bachelor of Science Education degree in Botany and Zoology.
+Farida Karoney attended Kenyatta University, from 1989 until 1992, graduating with a Bachelor of Science Education degree in Botany and Zoology.
 She then went on to the University of Nairobi (UoN), where she obtained a Postgraduate Diploma in Mass Communication, in 1996, after one year of study.
 She enrolled in the MBA degree course at UoN in 2005, graduating in 2008 with a Master of Business Administration, specializing in Strategy.
 Later, she obtained a Doctor of Philosophy degree, also from UoN, specializing in strategic management.

 Career

 For a period of less than one year, in 1993, Farida taught Biology at Khamis High School in Mombasa.
 In June 1994, she joined Kenya Television Network (KTN), first as a freelance correspondent, then as a reporter, rising to the position of Features Editor, at the time she left KTN in December 2000.

-In January 2001, she joined the Nation Media Group (NMG), as an editor and rising to the rank of Associate Editor by July 2004, when she left NMG.
+In January 2001, she joined the Nation Media Group (NMG), as an editor and rose to the rank of Associate Editor by July 2004, when she left NMG.
 She then worked as the Managing Editor at The Standard Group, for a period of two years, from September 2004 until August 2006.